Kessel's passion play fires up Pens

-PITTSBURGH -- To fully comprehend why it was perfectly OK that Pittsburgh Penguins forward Phil Kessel was yelling at teammates, at himself, at anyone who would listen after returning to the bench following each shift in Game 2 of the Eastern Conference finals, you need to understand his motives.
+PITTSBURGH -- To fully comprehend why it was perfectly OK that Pittsburgh Penguins forward Phil Kessel was yelling at teammates, at himself, at anyone who would listen after he returned to the bench after each shift in Game 2 of the Eastern Conference finals, you need to understand his motives.

 Kessel, as much as anybody, knows how he can help his team.
-He can change the course of the game when the puck is on his stick along the halfwall on the power play.
+He can change the course of the game when the puck is on his stick along the half-wall on the power play.
 He has a shot that can alter the outcome of a series in the blink of an eye, as he did with his game-winning goal in the third period against the Ottawa Senators on Monday that evened their series at one win each.

 He's not going to win games with his backchecking.
 He's not going to change the outcome of a series with a monster hit.
-But Kessel has an offensive skillset that few people in the world can match, and he needs the puck to deploy it.
+But Kessel has an offensive skill set few people in the world can match, and he needs the puck to deploy it.

 It's not because he selfishly wants to pad his stats or make it about himself.
 It's because he knows that's the way he can best impact a game.